reznikmm/learn/content/courses/intro-to-spark/chapters/03_Proof_Of_Program_Integrity.rst

 runtime errors during its execution.

 The analysis steps discussed here are only sound if you've previously performed :ref:`Flow_Analysis`.
-You shouldn't proceed further if there you still have unjustified flow analysis messages for your program.
+You shouldn't proceed further if you still have unjustified flow analysis messages for your program.